Vincente Minnelli Films (1958-62)

 Their initial fight is everything we could ask for in a rousing duel between a pair of boisterous daredevils.
 However, if this is what they do in a jocund company, you can only imagine what it will look like when animosity is stirred up between them.

-Debra Padget is hardly a flash in the pan and for all the solid pictures she was a part of, more often than not it seems like she’s given very little to do.
+Debra Paget is hardly a flash in the pan and for all the solid pictures she was a part of, more often than not it seems like she’s given very little to do.
 Once again she shows up as a pretty albeit sympathetic face.
 In this picture, she’s a fitting contract to Anne, if little else.
 She was rarely allowed anything more substantial.

 It’s easy enough to summarize the latter half of the picture as a game of successive feints and parries back and forth with several lovely offensive thrusts from both sides.
 They’ll see it through to the end hell or high water, cannonballs raining down, masts crashing, fires burning all over.
 If it’s not obvious already, there can only be one victor in the fight to the death and the total subjugation of the sea.